 How to Increase Your Credit Score in Canada

-Loan Express does not require credit checks, decline a loan based on a credit cheque, or affect the loan’s approved amount.
+Loan Express does not require credit checks, decline a loan based off a credit check, nor do credit checks affect the minimum approved amount of the loan.
 The following article is purely for educational purposes.

 Your credit score directly affects your capability to receive approval for financing, including credit cards, some loans, and mortgages.
 Higher scores prove to lenders that you are likely to pay back your debts in the agreed-upon terms.